Is There a Connection Between Varicose Veins and Diabetes?

 There are two main types of diabetes:

-Type 1: the body doesn’t produce insulin
+• Type 1 Diabetes: the body doesn’t produce insulin

 Are Varicose Veins a Sign of Diabetes?

 Varicose veins are not necessarily a sign that you have diabetes.
-They’re often caused by other factors such as:

 • Genetics